 37. Finally, in support of its claim that the negotiators could not have anticipated the need for security after imposition of an order, Thailand again asserts that the United States did not have a retrospective system of duty assessment at the time the Ad Note was adopted.
-Quite simply, Thailand's argument is factually incorrect - the Antidumping Act, 1921, established a retrospective system of duty assessment that was in effect at the time the Ad Note was negotiated.
-On this issue, which was exhaustively discussed during the Panel proceedings, the Panel rejected Thailand's position, stating that:
+Quite simply, retrospective system of duty assessment that was in effect at the time the Ad Note was negotiated.66 On this issue, which was exhaustively discussed during the Panel proceedings, the